kubedb/docs/docs/guides/mongodb/quickstart/quickstart.md

 ## Halt Database

-When [DeletionPolicy](/docs/guides/mongodb/concepts/mongodb.md#specdeletionpolicy) is set to halt, and you delete the mongodb object, the KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs, secrets and database backup (snapshots) intact.
+When [DeletionPolicy](/docs/guides/mongodb/concepts/mongodb.md#specdeletionpolicy) is set to halt, and you delete the mongodb object, the KubeDB operator will delete the PetSet and its pods but leaves the PVCs, secrets and database backup (snapshots) intact.
 Learn details of all `DeletionPolicy` [here](/docs/guides/mongodb/concepts/mongodb.md#specdeletionpolicy).

 You can also keep the mongodb object and halt the database to resume it again later.
-If you halt the database, the kubedb operator will delete the statefulsets and services but will keep the mongodb object, pvcs, secrets and backup (snapshots).
+If you halt the database, the kubedb operator will delete the petsets and services but will keep the mongodb object, pvcs, secrets and backup (snapshots).

 To halt the database, first you have to set the deletionPolicy to `Halt` in existing database.
 You can use the below command to set the deletionPolicy to `Halt`, if it is not already set.